seattlechem/snakes-cafe/README.md

 written in Python3.6.4 within a virtual enviornment.

 ## API
 No APIs were consumed by this app.

+## Custom Menu
+The menu can be substituted by user's custom menu.
+The custom menu should be in csv file format, and each row should be separated by comma in order of item_name, category_name, price, and stock_quantity.

 ## Change Log
 (1.3.0) aa40e81 menus updated